parryc/thevoid/templates/leflan/language_lithuanian.md

 # Time

 Singular time nouns are in the ACC.
-: vasãra - Vasãrą aš... - In summer I...

-...Except for _rytoj_ and _vakar_
-: DAT - _ryte_ and _vakare_

 Repetitive time and plural time expressions use INS.
+Except for _rytoj_ and _vakar_ which are in LOC: _ryte_ and _vakare_.

 ## Telling Time